-This category prevents denial of employment and/or educational DISABILITY - This category prevents denial of employment and/or educational opportunities because of a person's race.
-The five federally recognized rectal opportunities because of a person has, or is perceived to have a permanent categories are American Indian or Alaskan Native, Asian, Black or African American, Hawaiian or Other Pacific Islander, and White.
+RACE - This category prevents denial of employment analor educational DISABILITY - This category prevents denies of employment and/or educational opportunities because of a person's race.
+The five federally recognized racial opportunities because of a person bas, or is persolved to have a permanent categories are American Indian or Alaskan Native.
+Asian, Black or African American, Hewaitan or Other Pacific Islander, and White.
 Persons from a mixed racial backgrounds do not need to prove their exact hertage in order to assert that they have been discriminated against based on race.
-Likewise, this category ETHNICINATIONAL ORIGIN - This category prevents denial of covers persons being discriminated against because they are manifed to persons of employment and/or educational apportunities because of a person's ancestors' a different race other than their own.
+Likewise, this category prevents denial of covers persons being discriminated against because they are married to persons of employment and/or educational opportunities because of a person's ancestors' a different race other than their own.

-RELIGION - This category prevents denial of employment and/or educational opportunities because of a person's sincerely held religious beliefs.
+RELIGION - Tris category prevents denial of employment and/or educational opportunities because of a person's sincerely held religious beliefs.

-This category prevents denial of equal employment and/or educational opportunities because of a person's male or female gender.
+8EX - Trib category prevents denial of equal employment and/or educational opportunities because of a person's male or female gender.